Treadmills come in all shapes and sizes these days, which is great because there are models now that can fit even the smallest of spaces.

 Overall, when choosing a treadmill, consider motor strength and roller size- in both cases, larger is better.

-Quality treadmills usually (but not always) come with a lifetime guarantee on the frame and motor.
-Parts warranties will likely range between 2-5 years, with higher-end machines offering 5.
+Parts warranties will likely range between 2-5 years, with higher-end machines offering 5+ years.

-Price range plays a big part in how generous the warranties are.
-The more expensive the treadmill, the longer the warranty should be, although this isn’t always the case.
+Price range plays a big part in how generous the warranties are too – the more expensive the treadmill, the longer the warranty should be, although this isn’t always the case.

 Looking at a treadmill’s warranty tells you a lot about its quality.
 Nicer, higher-end models come with longer warranties because the manufacturer believes it will last.